Ghislaine Maxwell tells court she will not testify as defence rests

 Earlier on Friday, Ms Maxwell’s attorneys asked the judge for more time to come up with two more witnesses to testify on Monday.
 “Our client’s life is on the line,” defence attorney Laura Menninger said.

-Prosecutor Maurene Comey said the defence had ample time to arrange their witnesses during a five-day break in the trial.
+Prosecutor Maurene Comey said the defence had had ample time to arrange their witnesses during a five-day break in the trial.

 “We strongly disagree with the suggestion that the defence counsel has been unduly rushed here,” she said.